Explanatory machine learning for sequential human teaching: Theoretical framework

 \begin{definition} \textbf{(Execution stack of a datalog program, $S(P, l, q)$)}: Given a query $q$ and a non-negative integer $l$, the execution stack $S(P, l, q)$ of a datalog program $P$ is a finite set of size $l$ of atoms or terms evaluated during the execution of $P$ to compute an answer for $q$.
 An evaluation in which an answer to the query is found ends with value $\top$, and an evaluation in which no answer to the query is found ends with $\bot$. \end{definition}

-The cognitive cost represents the tax of memorising goals in the human short term memory.
+The cognitive cost represents the tax of memorising goals in the human short-term memory.
 The effort of maintaining goals in working memory correlates to the performance of human problem-solving \cite{Carpenter1990}.
 The complexity of executing a set of rules is estimated by the sum of the cognitive cost of logic terms and atoms in the execution stack.
-The step size bound of an execution stack denotes the limitation of working memory and ensures the computation of the sum of cognitive costs halts.
+The depth bound of an execution stack denotes the limitation of working memory and ensures the computation of the sum of cognitive costs halts.

 \begin{definition} \textbf{(Cognitive cost of a datalog program, $Cog(P, q)$)}: Given a query $q$, a non-negative integer $l$, the cognitive cost of a datalog program $P$ is \end{definition}

 \begin{example} The program $merger/2$ in Table \ref{table:merge_sort_rules} takes two input $Lt\_expr$ expressions in the expression list of a world state and produces an expression $Lt\_expr$ in the memory of the output world state.
 The output expression contains integers of increasing magnitude from left to right connected by the ``<'' symbol.
 Given $ex_1 = list(1,list(0, \epsilon))$, $lb_1 = \epsilon$, $rb_1 = \epsilon$ and $m_1 = \epsilon$, $s_1$ = $tuple$($ex_1$, $tuple$(0, $tuple$($lb_1$,$tuple$($rb_1$,$m_1$)))) denotes the initial world state and $C(s_1) = 13$.
 Let $ex_2$ = $list$($\epsilon$, $\epsilon$), $lb_2 = list(1, \epsilon)$, $rb_2$ = $list$(0, $\epsilon$) and $m_2 = \epsilon$. $s_2$ = $tuple$($ex_2$, $tuple$(0, $tuple$($lb_2$,$tuple$($rb_2$,$m_2$)))) denotes the world state after executing $parse\_expr/2$ and $C(s_2) = 15$. $parse\_expr/2$ takes two expressions from the expression list and puts one expression into the left bag and puts the other into the right bag.
 Let $V_1$ and $V_2$ be variables.
 The length of the execution stack denoted by $S(merger, 4, merger(s1, V_1))$ is 4.
 The cognitive cost of executing $merger/2$ given the query $merger(s_1, V_1)$ is 60. \end{example}